Scout24/yum-repo-server/README.md

 * Link system to create virtual repositories that can dynamically point to other repositories
 * Easily extensible due to good test coverage
 * Propagation of RPMs from one staging repository to the next
-* Command line wrapper for more comfort, see [https://github.com/ImmobilienScout24/yum-repo-client]
+* Command line wrapper for more comfort, see below

 ## Aim